eicchen/Movie-Poster-Rater/README.md

-# Movie Poster Bayesian Net
+# Movie Poster Bayes Net

 > *"What can you infer about a movie by looking at its poster?"*
 >
 > <p style="text-align: right">—Softmax Squad (Eric Chen, Morgan Klutzke, Asher Silverglade)</p>

-Predicts movie genres and rating buckets from a poster image using a feature-extraction pipeline and Bayesian networks.
+Predicts movie genres and ratings from a poster image using a feature-extraction pipeline and Bayesian networks.
+Model predictions are investigated through counterfactual analysis—i.e. what about the poster would need to change for the predicted genre/rating to change?

 ## Highlights
 + Poster **feature extraction**: color, texture, layout, lighting, blur, negative space.
 + **Visual content signals**: face detection (MediaPipe), object detection (YOLOv8), OCR text features (EasyOCR).
 + **Bayesian network inference** for genre and rating predictions.
 + **Counterfactual analysis** helpers to suggest minimal feature changes to shift predicted genre or rating.
++ Generate altered poster to **visualize counterfactual explanation**.

 ## Repository Layout
 ```